Beckhoff-USA-Community/TC_EventVideoPlayback/Documentation/docs/GettingStarted/FirstProgram.md

     > If the package does not appear, double check Package source has TwinCAT HMI Customer profile selected

 3. Set a virtual directory of where the video files exist.
 Go to Server -> TcHmiSrv -> Virtual directories and add the following entry.
+Be aware of the Publish Configuration you are selecting.
+If you are using a Publish Configuration of "Remote" when Publishing the project, make sure you add the virtual directory to the matching Publish Configuration via dropdown menu on the TcHmiSrv page.

     ![VirtDir](../Images/VirtDir.PNG)